2018 Lewisham train strandings: Criticism

 There was widespread criticism of the incident and the way it was handled.
 Southeastern also issued its own criticism of passengers who abandoned trains, describing them as "trespassers".
 Rail Magazine criticised Southeastern for swearing in a tweet responding to a query from a passenger on one of the stranded trains.

 Passengers on board 2M50, which had no toilets and had been held within sight of Lewisham station, complained of the conditions on board.
 People were wetting and soiling themselves as there was no other option.
 They also complained that the train was being held in sight of the station and wondered why it could not be cleared into the platform.
-An investigation by Rail revealed that the driver had asked for such permission, but that the power had been switched off before this could be authorised and arranged.
+An investigation by Rail Magazine revealed that the driver had asked for such permission, but that the power had been switched off before this could be authorised and arranged.
 Other passengers complained of a lack of heating and lighting when the power had been cut off.
 One passenger wrote a detailed account of being stranded on 2M50, describing how conditions deteriorated on board the packed train, and criticising Southeastern for not following Rail Delivery Group guidance in respect of stranded trains, which states that evacuation of a stranded train should be commenced after an hour and completed within two hours.